Mary T. Washington Wylie Opportunity Fund

 The program was held for the first time in January 2013 in Chicago.
 We are pleased to report that 13 students received internship offers as a result of this program and all 25 students walked away with a $500 scholarship to help with educational expenses.
 Empower the Future – INSIGHT magazine article 2013

-- Be enrolled in an Illinois College or University as a sophomore or junior for the 2013-14 academic year
+- Be enrolled in an Illinois college as a sophomore or junior for the 2014-2015 academic year.

-- Intend to major in accounting and ultimately become a CPA (or current accounting major)
+- Currently or intending to major in accounting and ultimately become a CPA.

 Donations to the CPA Endowment Fund of Illinois’ Mary T. Washington Wylie Opportunity Fund made this program possible.
 The Fund has received more than $535,000 in support from annual contributions or pledges from individual and corporate donors.
 Thank you to the following major donors for their generosity: